 Churches and fellowship halls are usually huge spaces with very large, blank parallel walls and vast angular ceilings.
-This is a recipe for a long reverberation time (the time it takes for a sound to fade, similar to echo) which interferes with visitors’ ability to understand each other’s speech and increases the overall perceived noise level.
+This is a recipe for a long reverberation time (the time it takes for a sound to fade, like echo).
+This interferes with the visitors’ ability to understand each other’s speech, which leads to an increase in the overall noise level.

 How Do Acoustic Panels Help Reduce Echo in Worship Facilities?

 Acoustic panels absorb sound, keeping it from bouncing around the room and creating echo.
 Like a basketball, sound bounces off hard surfaces more than it does with soft surfaces.
 Imagine bringing that same ball into a room covered wall to wall with fabric wrapped acoustic panels.
 No matter how hard you throw it, the ball is not going to travel nearly as far as it does on a basketball court.

 Why Are Acoustic Panels Important for Worship Facilities?

 Correcting the acoustics of a church has the main benefit of improving the well-being and comfort of its congregation.
 Acoustic panels are needed when the echo or sound resonance of a space is too high.
 This is generally caused by the hard-surfaced materials used in the construction of the building.

 Echo and reverberation can often give the impression that there is an unpleasant background noise.
 This is mainly caused by the overall volume in the room.
 A church with a higher resonance will result in a loss of speech intelligibility.
 This can lead to listener fatigue and lower concentration for the audience.

 Regardless of the space, acoustic panels’ effects are noticeable immediately.